 While all of this went on, there were plenty of other, some very convincing, theories and threads on the subject.
 From the Black Hound incident to the Never Be Game Over subreddit, there were many scrutinizing gazes at ‘evidence’ that was very convincing.
 Some of it even became straight-up conspiracy theories after a certain point, and as each possibility was laid to rest, it seemed that there was simply no chance of resurrection.
 That’s part of why I find all of this so interesting — these are not putting together random, unrelated pieces together, or reading in between lines that were never really there.
 The evidence collected here (besides rumors and our own sources, which you’re welcome to take or leave) relates directly to the actions of Konami and other industry professionals and studios.

 There’s no telling what exactly is in store for the future of this beloved series.
 The point of this article, as stated before, is not to try and convince you — rather, let you come to your own conclusions.
 New game, new pachislot machine, just a new line of T-shirts, who knows.
-This is everything we’ve collected over the course of this year, and I truly hope it leads somewhere.
-We’ll find out, someday.
-I just hope it’s soon, for better or worse.
+This is everything we’ve collected over the course of these past two years, and we’re about to find out where it has lead.